 iOS, Android; $35.99/year

-Pacifica specifically promotes itself to fend off and manage stress and anxiety, which often go hand-in-hand with an ADHD diagnosis.
-Like MoodKit, Pacifica uses CBT principles to help change anxiety-inducing thoughts and reduce stress-response behaviors.
+Pacifica specifically promotes itself to fend off and manage stress, which often goes hand-in-hand with an ADHD diagnosis.
+Like MoodKit, Pacifica uses CBT principles to help change stress-inducing thoughts and reduce corresponding response behaviors.
 Guided meditation techniques — like deep breathing exercises, incremental muscle relaxation, or a mental “body scan” — can help you build stress management skills over time, or respond more effectively to a sudden panic attack.
 A “Daily Goals” module allows you to set both long-term goals (“Feel less anxious in social situations”) and short-term goals (“Sit in the front of the class today”).
 What you want to achieve with Pacifica is up to you — you can choose from a library of hundreds of pre-set goals, or you can create your own.

 Cognitive Diary CBT Self-Help

 This handheld “diary” app helps you examine your thought patterns, identify those that are pulling you down, and work positively toward changing them.
 How?
 The premise is simple: The app provides you with reading material on common CBT principles — like confronting irrational beliefs — as well as a journaling function to fill out CBT-style worksheets, record your thoughts, and track positive and negative patterns.
 Designed by a licensed clinical psychologist with over 20 years of experience, the app relies on real CBT principles — meaning user participation is key for anyone who wants to see results.
 Plus, the app is password protected — an added bonus for anyone concerned with keeping his or her diary private.